makrai/notes/arora15-random-walk-embedding.md

     * agnostic about the dimension of the embeddings, and the
     * superiority of low-dimensional embeddings is an empirical finding (starting with (Deerwester+ 1990))
-  * our theoretical analysis makes the
+  * our theoretical analysis
-    * key assumption that the set of all word vectors (which are latent variables of the generative model) are spatially isotropic [i.e.] have no preferred direction in space
+    * key assumption that the set of all word vectors (which are latent variables of the generative model) are spatially isotropic i.e. have no preferred direction in space
     * Having n vectors be isotropic in d dimensions requires d << n
   * to explain the emergence of the `relations = lines` phenomenon
-    * [earlier explanations have larger error] than the difference between the best solution, and the second-best (Section 4)
+    * earlier explanations have larger error than the difference between the best solution, and the second-best (Section 4)
-    * “purification” effect [of] isotropy of low-dimensional word vectors mitigates the effect of the above approximation error
+    * “purification” effect of isotropy of low-dimensional word vectors mitigates the effect of the above approximation error
-      * a theoretical explanation of ...  that dimension reduction improves
+      * a theoretical explanation of  that dimension reduction improves

 # 2 The generative model p3